simontessard/2025-portfolio/README.md

 - [ ] Height of page transition on mobile ?
 - [ ] CTA from proper project replacing "Visiter le site" ?
 - [ ] Add a "back" button on article page
+- [ ] Custom cursor for drag on carousel
 - [ ] Add an order by date on blog page
-- [ ] Do a memo with tools in about page

 - [x] Custom cursor
 - [x] Blog content